Why and where to buy in the Western Algarve

 Praia da Luz

-Portimão is a bustling, vibrant town towards the West of the Central Algarve, popular as a tourist hotspot in the 1970s and 80s and now a firm favourite with both homebuyers and holidaymakers.
-It is the Algarve’s second biggest town, with a Cosmopolitan feel and a variety of activities on offer.
+Where the central Algarve becomes the western, Portimão is a bustling, vibrant town.
+It’s been a popular tourist hotspot since the 1970s and is now a firm favourite with both homebuyers and holidaymakers.
+Indeed it is the Algarve’s second biggest town, with a population of nearly 60,000 (and far more in summer).

 Sport plays an important role in Portimão, too, with Formula 1 teams training here and numerous motorsport events at the Motor Park, including superbikes.
 Watersports are again popular here.